docker-archive/deploykit/cmd/cli/README.md

 ```

 Once you know the plugins by name, you can make calls to them.
 For example, the instance plugin
-`instance-file` is a pPlugin that "provisions" instances by writing the instructions to
+`instance-file` is a Plugin that "provisions" instances by writing the instructions to
 a file in a local directory.

 You can access the following plugins and their methods via command line: